zaiisao/Documentation/en/Recording/recording_cpp.md

-### <a name="onUserOffline"></a>A User Leaves the Channel or Goes Offline (onUserOffline)
+### <a name="onUserOffline"></a>Occurs when a User Leaves the Channel or Goes Offline (onUserOffline)

-This callback is triggered when a user leaves the channel or goes offline.
+The SDK triggers this callback when a user leaves the channel or goes offline.

-When no data package of a user is received for a certain period of time (15 seconds), the SDK assumes that the user has goes offline.
+When no data package of a user is received for a certain period of time (15 seconds), the SDK assumes that the user has gone offline.
 Weak network connections may lead to misinformation, so Agora recommends using the signaling system for offline event detection.

 ```
 virtual void onUserOffline(uid_t uid, agora::linuxsdk::USER_OFFLINE_REASON_TYPE reason) = 0;